(con't from Part XXVI)

-  Many theorists teach that any fugue subject that begins on scale degree 5 (or features 5 prominently in the beginning) will result in a tonal answer, because 5 (in the answer) must be adjusted in the transposition to begin a 4th higher, on scale degree 1, rather than 2; then, following the adjustment, the notes of the answer are 5th transpositions of the subject [See blog, Getting Started With Writing, Part XX].
+Any fugue subject that begins on scale degree 5 (or features 5 prominently in the beginning), presuming that tonic harmony prevails when the answer begins, will result in a tonal answer, because 5 (in the answer) must be adjusted in the transposition to begin a 4th higher, on scale degree 1, rather than 2; then, following the adjustment, the notes of the answer are 5th transpositions of the subject [See blog, Getting Started With Writing, Part XX].

 This is what happens here -- tonic harmony prevails in the tail of the subject, therefore a tonal answer in the dominant is supplied, which begins on the 1st scale degree.

 A real answer (exact transposition of the subject) will occur when scale degree 5 does not appear prominently near the subject's beginning; a tonal answer is therefore provided here in order for the answer to begin in consonant harmony with the 1st countersubject, without which there would be created an unprepared dissonance (which would happen in the case of a real answer or literal transposition of the subject, note for note, in the dominant).

 This adjustment was accomplished simply by lowering the 1st note of the answer a whole step from E to D.

 This subject, while long (6 bars), is built upon only the first 6 scale degrees (photo); a very short rest divides it into 2 halves, with the second half being, as expected, a sequence; its opening statement is in the alto voice.